 The Company maintains cross-shareholdings only if deemed that doing so will increase its corporate value by enabling the Company to uphold and strengthen transactional and cooperative relationships.
-Moreover, the Board of Directors evaluates the status of such relationships on an annual basis, and accordingly sells respective shareholdings when it finds rationale insufficient to justify maintaining such holdings.
+Moreover, the Board of Directors verifies the medium- to long-term economic rationality of individual cross-shareholdings on an annual basis, and accordingly sells respective shareholdings when it finds rationale insufficient to justify maintaining such holdings.
+This verification involves carefully examining the benefits of individual transactions, such as profits and dividends, as well as whether risks are in line with the cost of capital, after which a comprehensive decision is made with consideration for strategic importance and other qualitative criteria.